GoogleCloudPlatform/data-science-on-gcp/04_streaming/README.md

 * Read/write to Cloud:
 	```
     ./stage_airports_file.sh BUCKETNAME
-	./df06.py --project PROJECT --bucket BUCKETNAME --region us-central1
+	./df06.py --project PROJECT --bucket BUCKETNAME
 	```
     Look for new tables in BigQuery (flights_simevents)
 * Run on Cloud:
 	```
 	./df07.py --project PROJECT --bucket BUCKETNAME --region us-central1
 	```
 * Go to the GCP web console and wait for the Dataflow ch04timecorr job to finish.
-It might take several
+It might take between 30 minutes and 2+ hours depending on the quota associated with your project (you can change the quota by going to https://console.cloud.google.com/iam-admin/quotas).
 * Then, navigate to the BigQuery console and type in:
 	```
         SELECT